floriancourgey/blog/_posts/2018/2018-07-20-sub-workflow-activity-in-adobe-campaign.md

 ![](/assets/images/2018/07/Sub-workflow-Master-logs.jpg)

-&nbsp;

 But *look closely*, a couple of things happens:

   * Child logs are empty: ![](/assets/images/2018/07/Sub-workflow-Child-empty-logs.jpg)
   * Child logs are in the Master logs, labelled by `subworkflow`
   * The Child has modified `x` to `99`, and sent it back to the Master, but the modification is not persisted. `x` is still equal to `1`: ![](/assets/images/2018/07/Sub-workflow-Master-logs-1.jpg)
   * Child sub-workflow is still in `Being Edited` status, and its transition arrows are untouched: ![](/assets/images/2018/07/Sub-workflow-Child-still-in-Being-Edited-status.jpg)
   This means you cannot `Right click > Display the target`.
 Which is a real pain in case of debugging!
-This is a major disadvantage of this method (see below for [Pros & Cons](#pros-and-cons))
+This is a major disadvantage of this method (see below for [Pros & Cons](#pros--cons))

 ## Pros & Cons